addyosmani/backbone-fundamentals/backbone-fundamentals.md

 // Logs: Changed my mind!
 I should go fishing
 ```

-**Resetting/Refreshing Collections**
+#### Resetting/Refreshing Collections

-Rather than adding or removing models individually, you might want to update an entire collection at once. `Collection.update()` takes an array of models and performs the necessary add, remove, and change operations required to update the collection.
+Rather than adding or removing models individually, you might want to update an entire collection at once. `Collection.set()` takes an array of models and performs the necessary add, remove, and change operations required to update the collection.

 ```javascript
 var TodosCollection = new Backbone.Collection();